juanluispaz/ts-sql-query/docs/supported-operations.md

      * and the value is the ValueSource where the value will be obtained.
      */
     returning(columns: InsertReturningValues): this
+    /** Returns the optional values as null instead of optional undefined values, can only used immediately after returning(...) */ projectingOptionalValuesAsNullable(): this
     /**
      * Allows to specify the returning clause of a query that returns only one column.
      * It receives as argument the ValueSource where the value will be obtained.